 From the 1970s Holt created room-sized installations.
 Holes of Light (1973) and Mirrors of Light (1974) explore light and perception, while her System Works of the 1980s expand architectural arteries.
 The System Works include Electrical System (1982), Hot Water Heat (1984), and Ventilation System (1985-92).
 These functional sculptural installations use standard industrial materials for heating, ventilation, lighting, and drainage.
 Holt explained how these “sculptures are exposed fragments of vast hidden networks.
 They are part of open-ended systems, part of the world.”
 In the last decade of her life, Holt was involved in both creating new works and revisiting her archive to excavate her consistent exploration of perceptual processes.
 Her groundbreaking artworks continue to have a powerful impact on the development of a broad spectrum of art across the world.

 Holt’s work is held in major public collections, including: Dia Art Foundation, New York; Museum of Modern Art, New York; Museum für Gegenswartkunst, Germany; Utah Museum of Fine Arts; and Whitney Museum of American Art.
 In 2018 Sun Tunnels and Holes of Light were acquired by Dia Art Foundation, with support from Holt/Smithson Foundation.
 Holt has been included in major survey exhibitions including Ends of the Earth: Land Art to 1974 at Museum of Contemporary Art, Los Angeles and Haus der Kunst, Munich (2012-13) and Light Show at the Hayward Gallery, London (2013).
-In 2010-12 the retrospective Nancy Holt: Sightlines travelled from the Wallach Art Gallery, Columbia University, New York, to venues in Karlsruhe, Boston, Chicago, Santa Fe, and Salt Lake City.
+In 2010-12 the retrospective Nancy Holt: Sightlines traveled from the Wallach Art Gallery, Columbia University, New York, to venues in Karlsruhe, Boston, Chicago, Santa Fe, and Salt Lake City.
 The exhibition was accompanied by a major monograph by Alena J Williams, published by the University of California Press.
 Other notable recent exhibitions include: Dia Art Foundation, New York (2018); Nancy Holt: Locators, Parafin, London (2015); Nancy Holt: Land Art, Whitworth Art Gallery, Manchester (2013); Nancy Holt: Selected Film and Photo Works, Contemporary Art Gallery, Vancouver (2013); and Nancy Holt: Photoworks, Haunch of Venison, London (2012).
 Works by Holt are permanently installed at public institutions, including: Miami University Art Museum; University of Massachusetts; Western Washington University; and University of South Florida.
 Holt’s work is the focus of an ambitious 2021 exhibition at Lismore Castle Arts in Ireland, Light and Language, bringing five decades of her work in conversation with five artists working today: A.K.
 Burns, Matthew Day Jackson, Dennis McNulty, Charlotte Moth, and Katie Paterson.
 In 2022 Holt is the subject of a major retrospective at Bildmuseet, Sweden.

 In 2012 Nancy Holt was made a Chevalier of the Ordre des Arts et des Lettres by the French Government.
 In 2013 she was presented with a Lifetime Achievement Award by the International Sculpture Center in New York.
 From 1973 Nancy Holt cared for the Estate of Robert Smithson, whom she married in 1963.
 In 2014 she willed Holt/Smithson Foundation into being, which continues the creative legacies of both Holt and Smithson.